EmanuelCaires/TheJungle/README.md

 Additional tests can be added to cover other functions or edge cases as required.

 The tests help identify and prevent potential issues, ensuring the reliability and robustness of the code.
-Regularly running these tests during development can provide confidence in the code  behavior and facilitate maintenance and future enhancements.
+Regularly running these tests during development can provide confidence in the code  behaviour and facilitate maintenance and future enhancements.

-## Tech Stacks
+## TechStacks

 ## Languages
 *[HTML](https://en.wikipedia.org/wiki/HTML "HTML")